TomfromBerlin/bashrc/README.md

 |:-:|:-|

 ## Configure your prompt conveniently
-This .bashrc makes the prompt configuration a little bit easier.
+This `.bashrc` makes the prompt configuration a little bit easier.
 Nonetheless it is often a pain in the a...<br>
-A colorized prompt with some usefull informations will often look like this in the .bashrc file:
+A colored prompt with some useful information often looks like this in the .bashrc file:

 `PS1='\[\e[0;38;5;42m\]\D{}\n\[\e[0;1;38;5;40m\]\u\[\e[0;38;5;226m\]@\[\e[0;38;5;35m\]\H\[\e[0;38;5;41m\]/\[\e[0;38;5;77m\]\W\[\e[0;38;5;77m\]/\[\e[0;38;5;27m\]$\[\e[0;5m\]_\[\e[0m\]'`

-That is a bunch of cryptic strings.
-There are escape codes and color codes and you almost have to study rocket science to read and understand it fluently.
-My .bashrc contains a little explanation of escape codes (the most important only) in German und English.
-So you don't have to crawl the web to get startet.
+That's a bunch of cryptic strings.
+There are escape codes and color codes and it almost takes rocket science to read and understand fluently. (my .bashrc contains a small explanation of escape codes, but only the most important ones, in German and English.
+So you don't have to search the web to get started.)

-But there are some awesome guys around that will help you.<br>One of them is [Scriptim](../../../../../Scriptim/) and he made a phantastic tool: the [Bash Prompt Generator](../../../../../Scriptim/bash-prompt-generator).
+But if you don't hate your life then you won't turn down help and there are some really badass guys out there who will use their skills to make your life easier.<br>One of them is [Scriptim](../../../../../Scriptim/) and he made a phantastic tool: the [Bash Prompt Generator](../../../../../Scriptim/bash-prompt-generator).
 You can use this tool to preformat your prompt and afterwards you can change colors into a human readable format.
 How this works you can learn while studying the file `/bashcfg/.colors`.
 The code for the prompt in my .bashrc looks like this:

 `PS1="\n\[${LIGHTGRAY}\]Systemzeit \A\n\[${LIGHTBLUE}\]\u \[${YELLOW}\]@ \[${LIGHTGREEN}\]\h \[${LIGHTGREEN}\]\w\[${NC}\]:\$\[\e[0;5m\]_\[\e[0m\]`

 As you can see it is more readable.
 The result can be seen in the pics above.

 In case you want to have more colors invoke `allcolors` in a terminal.
 This will show you a lot of color codes and how they will look like.
-You can then add the desired color codes to the ~/shellcfg/.colors file and use them accordingly to format the prompt.
-Just try it.
+You can then add the desired color codes to the ~/shellcfg/.colors file using the following format: `<unique color name>=<color code>` and you're good to go.
+In order to use that human readable format, colors must be indicated in the prompt configuration as follows: `\[${COLORNAME}\]`<br>It still remains a small challenge.

 ## Modifying
 If you want to modify the .bashrc and its associated files for other shells, feel free to do so.
 Just fork this repo and send me some love when you do so.